JimBobSquarePants/DUM.js/README.md

 **DUM.js** isn't designed for AJAX or animations or anything else already covered by dedicated libraries.

-*Please note: This is a work in progress, ideas and assistance most welcome!!*
+*Please note: This is a work in progress, ideas and assistance most welcome!!
+I'm specifically looking for help bundling the library for different importers.
+*

 ## API